-One of the main reasons why so many kiwis go to London for their OE is because it allows you to travel.
+One of the main reasons so many kiwis go to London for their OE is that it allows you to travel.
 There are heaps of international destinations you can get to from London.
-It is also cheap to do so.
-You can literally buy a one-way ticket to Spain for 10 pounds.
-It is the same distance as flying NZ to Australia.
-I recently bought tickets to Dunedin from Auckland, and it cost me $220 return.
-Doesn’t seem right, does it?
-Obviously, nobody is travelling at the moment, but when the world returns to normal, there is no better place than London to explore Europe from.
+It is also relatively cheap to do so.
+You can literlally buy a one-way ticket to Spain for 15 pounds.
+It is the same distance as flying from NZ to Australia!
+Nobody is travelling now, but when the world returns to normal, there is no better place than London to explore Europe from.

 The weather is grim in the UK.
 There is no sugar coating it.
-Most days are overcast, and you are never far from a bit of 'drizzle.”
-I would be surprised if there has ever been a drought in the UK.
+Most days are overcast, and you are never far from a bit of 'drizzle."
 In winter, the days a short, and the nights are long.
-It doesn't get light till about 8 am, and the sun usually sets around 3.30/4 pm.
+It doesn't get light until about 8 am, and the sun usually sets around 3.30/4 pm.
 You go to work in the dark and go home in the dark.
-There is no better place to be on a cold winters night than in a warm and cozy London pub.
 While the weather is pretty bloody hopeless, you can always catch one of those cheap flights to Spain or Greece for a bit of winter sun.

 You can't beat London on a good day.
 When the sun comes out, the city transforms into an oasis.
-Well, maybe not quite an oasis, but it's a good place to be.
+Well, maybe not quite an oasis, but it's an excellent place to be.
 Just try to avoid the tube as much as you can in summer.
-Sweaty armpits in your face and overheated Londoners are no fun for anyone.
+Sweaty armpits in your face and overheated Londoners are no fun.